christianpsamson/016-SBA-MongoDB-Mongoose/README.md

 http://localhost:3000/dogs/id
 ```

 This will show the field values of a particular dog breed using the ID.
+From this page, users can either edit the document, which will trigger the PUT method, or delete the document which will trigger the DELETE method.

 <p>&nbsp</p>